ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 ## Discovering a Problem

 Although these findings were interesting, they were also surprising, which meant we needed to exhibit caution.
 We decided to reexamine our process, starting with the data.
-It could be the case that we were seeing such good classification results because the quality our AI-written code was poor.
+It could be the case that we were seeing such good classification results because the quality of our AI-written code was poor.

 After taking a closer look at our dataset, we found that this was indeed the case.
 There were a few noticeable issues.
 Firstly, the code we had scraped from GitHub contained a lot of short, config files which were polluting our dataset.
 There were also a lot of files with long licence and copyright statements.